-Remembering the Soulful Artist Hema Upadhyay on Her Birthday
+Remembering Soulful Artist Hema Upadhyay on Her Birth Anniversary

 It was a busy Sunday afternoon in the news studio while I was anchoring on the fast-paced developments in the Delhi slum demolition case.
 It was the tragic case of a six-month-old baby losing her life and two political parties fighting over how the death took place.
 I was suddenly asked to switch focus and read out what flashed on the ticker scroll (the bottom band on screen).
 For a few seconds, I couldn’t believe what I was reading.
 “Artist Hema Upadhyay’s body found dumped in a drain, along with her lawyer’s body.”
 WHAT???!!
 I thought to myself – Are we sure that’s Hema?
 But a minute into a chat on the news with our Mumbai correspondent, I knew this was horrifyingly true!